Freedom Through Fetters

 Against this industrial-scale assault on human concentration, individual willpower alone proves manifestly insufficient.
 The person who relies exclusively on self-control to resist smartphone distraction is analogous to a foot soldier facing artillery with wooden shield.
 The mismatch is structural, not personal.
 No amount of individual discipline can consistently overcome systems designed by teams of psychologists and engineers specifically to circumvent conscious resistance.

-Effective limitation in this context requires not merely personal discipline but deliberate construction of defended space—technological, social, and psychological barriers that protect the capacity for sustained concentration.
-This might include:
+Effective limitation in this context requires not merely personal discipline but deliberate construction of defended space—technological, social, and psychological barriers that protect the capacity for sustained concentration:

 These are not retreats from modernity but strategic Beschränkungen that create space for concentrated work.
 As Cal Newport demonstrates empirically in Deep Work, the capacity for sustained concentration has become simultaneously more valuable and more rare—precisely because the environment systematically undermines it.
 The person who can consistently achieve deep focus possesses an advantage that compounds exponentially over time.